corndel-swe/java-cryptodo/README.md

 ## Exploring the project

-The website has 3 pages:
+The website currently has 3 pages:

 - `/` the home page